 (alphabetical by last name)

-NANCY AHN is a Program Associate for Marketing and Services at The Field.
+NANCY AHN serves as Program Associate, Marketing and Services at The Field.
 She graduated from Bennington College with a concentration in painting and literature.
-An independent comic artist, Nancy illustrated Intro to Alien Invasion (Scribner, 2015), and has been featured in Cornell University's Epoch literary magazine.
+An independent comic artist, Nancy illustrated Intro to Alien Invasion (Scribner, 2015) and has been featured in Cornell University's Epoch literary magazine.
 Key themes and influences throughout her work include internet culture, feminism, bikes, and hip hop.
-Born and raised in Queens, she now lives in Brooklyn, NY. kissthegook.com
+Born and raised in Queens, she now lives in Brooklyn, NY.

 AMY CARON Field Network Manager, is a multidisciplinary artist based in Salt Lake City and has served as The Field’s Network site leader in Salt Lake City, Utah since 2005.
 Amy has attended multiple Field Network Conferences, participated in The Field’s Artward Bound program at White Oak, and most recently in 2016 visited The Field/Milwaukee as part of the Network Touring Exchange Program.
 She holds her BFA in modern dance from the University of Utah where she later taught as an Associate Instructor and created the course The History and Evolution of Dance on Film.
 Caron’s work has been commissioned and presented by Performance Space 122 and the Leonardo Museum.
 She is a National Performance Network Creation Fund Artist and completed a residency at Duke University in 2010.
 In 2016 she was a guest teacher in the dance department at University of Wisconsin Milwaukee.
 Amy has worked extensively as a presenter and commissioner over the past decade working with a wide scope of artists including Dana Michel, Author & Punisher, and tEEth Performance.